Rich in History

 2006

-The hospital eventually closed in 2006.
-Thereafter, it lay abandoned and in decline.
+The hospital eventually closed in 2006, where it lay abandoned and left to decline.

 2009